italia/spid-cie-oidc-django/README.md

 ## OpenAPI Schema 3

-Each applications has an exportable OAS3 available at `/rest/schema.json` with a browsable reDoc UI at `/rest/api/docs`
+Each application has an exportable OAS3 available at `/rest/schema.json` with a browsable reDoc UI at `/rest/api/docs`.

 ![RP Auth demo](docs/images/redoc.png)
 _The reDoc OAS3 browsable page._